Therapy for Anxious Misfits, Overachievers, and Sensitive Souls

 It’s time to ditch people pleasing

-You’ve done all the “right” things — yoga, self-help, even therapy — but here you are, still exhausted.
-Perfectionism, people-pleasing, and anxiety are taking up way too much space.
+You’ve tried all the “right” things: yoga, self-help, even therapy.
+But here you are, still exhausted.
+Perfectionism, people-pleasing, and anxiety take up way too much space in your life.

 Maybe you’re navigating a queer identity in a world that doesn’t always see you.
-Or you’re a professional, stretched thin by the emotional weight of putting others first and the pressure to hold it all together.
-On the outside, you look capable.
-Inside, it’s a different story.
+Or maybe you’re a professional, stretched thin from holding it all together.
+On the outside, everything might look fine.
+Inside, it feels like things are about to fall apart.

 Hello, fellow highly sensitive, people pleasing, perfectionist